Tooth Sensitivity – Causes and Treatment

 At Carstairs Dental Dr. Bhullar, Ng, and Dhillon make a special point of providing treatment options and take-home materials that are specifically designed to address tooth sensitivity.
 Caused or initiated by – Gum Recession – Clenching and Grinding – Dental Decay – a Cracked Tooth – Erosion of Enamel – Teeth Whitening Solutions used too frequently – Poor Oral Hygiene.

-There are many reasons why you may be experiencing shooting pains and odd twinges from your teeth – from decay around an existing restoration to a daily habit of sucking on lemons (it happens!).
+There are many reasons why you may be experiencing shooting pains and odd twinges in your teeth – from decay around an existing restoration to a daily habit of sucking on lemons (it happens!).
 Tooth sensitivity can cause extreme discomfort that requires some form of treatment from your Dentist in Carstairs.

 How do you treat Tooth Sensitivity?
 Well if you have been sucking on lemons – stop!
 Often tooth sensitivity is a result of daily habits that lead to the weakening of tooth enamel and gum recession.
 Not brushing and flossing every day causes plaque to build up on tooth surfaces – which in turn creates lots of acidity on teeth that weaken the enamel.
 Over time a cavity can form and/or gums try to pull away from the irritant (plaque) leading to puffy, inflamed gums, and gum recession.